-Personal Statement by José and Lloydine Argüelles.
+Personal Statement about the Banner of Peace by José and Lloydine Argüelles.
 Originally published on the historical EarthAscending.com’s website.
-Historical source: Earthascending.com/maya/Banner.html
+Earthascending.com/maya/Banner.html

 “Madonna Oriflamme and the Banner of Peace”.
 Introduction by Valum Votan and Bolon Ik.
 Published on the historical EarthAscending.com’s website.
 Historical source: Earthascending.com/core/madonna.htm

 Introduction to the Banner of Peace published on historical Tortuga website (founded by Valum Votan and Bolon Ik).
 Tortuga.com:80/portal/?q=node/719